shagam/arg/README.md

 java and c parsing is very much the same.

-The user does not need to type the full arg_name, Argument prefix is  enogh as long as it is unique.
+No need to type the full arg_name, Argument prefix is  enogh as long as it is unique.
 (prefix of one argument only)

         // boolean argument